aitos-io/BoAT-X-Framework/docs/en-us/BoAT_User_Guide_en.md

 If the SDK is ported to RTOS, the following points should generally be followed:
 ###### 1. Remove The Dependency On Curl

-curl is a communication protocol library under linux, used in the SDK to support http/https communication.
+curl is a communication protocol library under Linux, used in the SDK to support http/https communication.
 Blockchain nodes usually use the http/https protocol to communicate.

 For modules using RTOS, you should add a call package to the module's http/https interface in\<SDKRoot\>/vendor/platform/\<platform_name\>/src/rpc, and modify \<SDKRoot\>/vendor/platform/\<platform_name\>/scripts/gen.py, close RPC_USE_LIBCURL and set the new RPC USE OPTION.